Facilities Rental Information

 East Hall (14) (H)

 The College’s first residence hall opened in 2014.
 It houses 294 students and includes two classrooms, a large group meeting room, a security desk, a technology nook and two large study/social lounges on the main floor.
 Study lounges are also on each floor in both wings.
-The offices Housing and Residence Life staff are located here as well.
+The offices Residence Life and Housing staff are located here as well.
 East Hall is owned by the Faculty Student Association LLC (FSA) at Jefferson Community College (JCC), a non-profit organization that provides ancillary service in support of the College and is operated and managed in partnership with JCC.

 John W. Deans Collaborative Learning Center (CLC) (15)

 The CLC is a new building on campus, opened in March 2016.
 Many student services are now located here including College Library, local history collection and tutoring services on the second level.

 On the first level is campus safety and security, veteran services and lounge; career planning and job placement services; STAR/TRiO and EOP services; retention and accommodative services as well as our testing center.
 In addition to these services, the facility boasts student space with technology for group study and meetings, quiet study space and two classrooms.

 Health & Wellness Center (17)